FAQ

 What are sealants?

-A sealant is a plastic material (resin) applied to the chewing surfaces of the permanent back teeth, the premolars and molars.
+A sealant is a plastic material (resin) applied to the chewing surfaces of the permanent back teeth, the premolars, and the molars.
 The resin bonds to the depressions and grooves of the back teeth.
 It forms a thin covering to keep out plaque and debris and decreases the risk of dental decay.

 How are sealants applied?